-Next, we focus on the relationship between diversity portfolios and future returns, controlling for book-to-market (BM) effects.27 The purpose of this test is to examine whether the pattern of previous returns is merely a manifestation of book-to-market and short-selling constraint effects.
-To conduct this analysis, we sort portfolios independently on diversity (1- ρ), book-to-market and alternative measures of short-selling constraints (SIZE, IO, SSCI and RSI) on an annual basis.
+Next, we focus on the relation between diversity portfolios and future returns, controlling for BM effects.25 The purpose of this test is to examine whether the pattern of previous returns is merely a manifestation of BM and short-selling constraint effects.
+To conduct this analysis, we sort portfolios independently on diversity $(1 - \rho)$, BM, and alternative measures of short-selling constraints (SIZE, IO, SSCI, and RSI) on an annual basis.